leanprover-community/blog/posts/simp-made-simple.md

 ```
 Note: The above snippet is a simplification and the constructors as shown actually belong to `Lean.TransformStep`, which `Lean.Meta.Simp.DStep` is an `abbrev` of.

-> The reader should note that `DStep` cannot be used for writing simprocs, even though it might be the case that a
+> The reader should note that `DStep` can only be used for writing dsimprocs, even though it might be the case that a
-> given simplification step happens to produce an expression that is definitionally equal to the original one.
+> given simplification step in a (non d)simproc happens to produce an expression that is definitionally equal to the original one.

 ## Exploring the `SimpM` monad via simprocs

 In the next blog post, we will cover in detail how to implement simprocs that are useful for proving theorems in Lean.
-In the meantime, to whet the reader's appetite, let's have a go at exploring the `SimpM` monad's internals using simprocs.
+In the meantime, to whet the reader's appetite, let's explore the internals of the `SimpM` monad using fake simprocs that print info instead of simplifying.

-> Throughout this section, all code will be assumed to have `open Lean Elab Meta Simp`.
+> Throughout this section, all code is assumed to be prefaced with `open Lean Elab Meta Simp`.

 More specifically, let's try to use simprocs to output information about the state of `SimpM` during a given simp call.